stalinb87/zwave.js/README.md

 zwave.js
 ========

-I abstraction library for manage zwave device
+An abstraction library for manage zwave device